Welcome to the Premier Website for Professional Business Analysis

 • Willing to accept lower margins.

-• Premium pricing may deliver disappointing sales results when branding fails.
-Premium pricing succeeds only where products that are readily branded, or otherwise distinguished from similar products from other sellers.
+• Premium Pricing may deliver disappointing sales results when branding fails.
+Premium Pricing succeeds only where products that are readily branded, or otherwise distinguished from similar products from other sellers.

-• Value-based pricing may fail to deliver sales results whenever establishing and communicating high customer value is challenging.
+• Value-Based Pricing may fail to deliver sales results whenever establishing and communicating high customer value is challenging.

 Failing to Anticipate Changes in the Price-Demand Curve.

 Many firms do not anticipate and adjust to a changing price-demand curve.
 Failure to adapt to changing price-demand curves is a frequently-given explanation for business failures in many industries, including real estate, consumer products, and technology, for instance.
-Other companies survive and grow in these industries precisely because they understand that customer price-demand curves rarely constant for an entire product life.
+Other companies survive and grow in these industries precisely because they understand that customer price-demand curves are rarely constant for an entire product life.

 Quite a few different factors can change the price-demand curve drastically.
 The curve may change, for instance, when: